buhrmi/simpwars-contracts/README.md

-# Simps on the Blockchain

-This is the contract to track Simp ownership in [SimpWars](https://github.com/buhrmi/simpwars).

-It is not yet deployed.
-Deployment will be done live on stream some time in the future.
+# Streamer Tokens

+This smart contract allows you to tokenize streamers on the Ethereum blockchain.

+A tokenized streamer is called a Simp.

+You can use Simps to play [SimpWars](https://github.com/buhrmi/simpwars)